aupiff/places-quiet/CONTRIBUTING.md

 a busy nearby road, it is still a "place quiet" in the sense that it does not subject patrons or employees to piped music.

-Please help us by sharing quiet places with us via [pull requests](https://github.com/aupiff/places-quiet/issues/new) on our github repo or by sending a note to riblankman@gmail.com.
+Please help out by sharing quiet places with us via [pull requests](https://github.com/aupiff/places-quiet/issues/new) on our github repo or by sending a note to riblankman@gmail.com.
 For each location you suggest, please include the last time you visited.